gcccheng/wugui/cvenglish.md

 - Built observability using Prometheus + Grafana for clusters, workloads and pipelines.
 - Worked closely with the CISO and security architects to implement security and compliance controls across Kubernetes and DevOps environments, supporting the company’s efforts toward ISO 27001 / SOC 2 certification readiness.
 - Delivered platform-level security hardening, including RBAC/IAM governance, network policies, secrets management, vulnerability remediation, image scanning, supply-chain security (SBOM/signing), and audit logging.
+- Worked effectively within Agile and Scrum teams, participating in sprint planning, stand-ups, and iterative delivery workflows.
+- Regularly used Jira and Confluence to track engineering work, document platform changes, and collaborate with cross-functional teams.

 `2022-2025`